Kiaira Smith

 What values are most important to you in your work and personal life?

 The values most important to me are service, vision, and accountability.
 I define leadership as exactly those three things: being willing to step forward and create direction, making space for others to grow and thrive, and having the ability to move people forward with ideas to help shape communities and create positive change.
 I'm all about staying organized because I cannot start my day without a to-do list.
 If there's not a to-do list, I don't know how that day's going to go.
 I value making things personable because sometimes in business meetings, people forget that we're all human.
 I believe in connecting families to resources, building long-lasting friendships, and creating meaningful and impactful communication.
 I'm a champion of trying new things and taking chances on myself.
 Most importantly, I value ensuring that communities don't feel left out and that their voices are heard.
-That's the entire purpose of my consulting business dedicated to my mother, making sure people have access and support.
+That's the entire purpose of my consulting business is making sure people have access and support.
 I believe that not one person can do everything by themselves, but when you have a team or a community, more effective change gets made.
 Public health is called public health because you get to help multiple people at once and create change within communities and systems together.